 practitioners

-Presenters: Kimberly Ferguson-Walter (PhD) Program Manager IARPA – Office of the Director of National Intelligence USA, Erin Roper (PhD), Maxine Major (PhD), Brenda Wiederhold (PhD), Scott Brown (PhD), Ami Eidels (PhD), Robert Gutzwiller (PhD), Benjamin Clegg (PhD), Spencer Lynn (PhD) and Palvi Aggarwal (PhD).
+Presenters: Brenda Wiederhold (PhD), Scott Brown (PhD), Ami Eidels (PhD), Robert Gutzwiller (PhD), Benjamin Clegg (PhD) and Spencer Lynn (PhD).

 The intersection of cybersecurity and human behaviour presents a unique opportunity to enhance cyber defence strategies through multi-disciplinary research - the systematic collection, management, and sharing of high-quality datasets is a crucial first step.
 As cyber threats evolve, interdisciplinary research integrating psychological, behavioural, and computational approaches is critical.
 However, progress on research combining human sciences and cyber security is often hindered by fragmented, inconsistent, or inaccessible data.
 This workshop addresses these challenges by presenting new publicly available cyber+human data, that facilitates collaboration across cybersecurity, psychology, and human factors research communities.